HNStaggs/AB-Test-Case/README.md

 ## 🎯 Business Context & Goals
 ### Problem Statement
 Pupperoni Pizza is a (fictitious) company specializing in pizza-themed dog accessories.
-Even though traffic has remained steady around 10,000 visits per month, sales have declined.
+Even though traffic has remained steady at 10,000 visits per month on average, sales have declined.
 Company leadership thinks that modernzing the website could help.
 To assess the impact of the potential update, an AB test is conducted.